Median Income

 Safety Score

-Salem has an average annual temperature of 58°F (14°C).
+Salem enjoys a temperate climate with an average annual temperature of 58°F (14°C).
 Winters average 39°F in January while summers reach 77°F in July.
-Annual precipitation is 51.5 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.5 inches (wetter than the 38-inch national average).
+The area receives 4.5 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 1,219 feet.

 Temperature